securevale/swift-confidential/README.md

 By default, Swift Confidential does not annotate the generated `ConfidentialKit` import with `@_implementationOnly` attribute.
 However, there are cases, such as when [creating an XCFramework bundle](https://developer.apple.com/documentation/xcode/creating-a-multi-platform-binary-framework-bundle), in which you should use implementation-only imports to avoid exposing internal symbols to your library consumers.
 To enable implementation-only `ConfidentialKit` import, set `implementationOnlyImport` configuration option to `true`.

 > [!IMPORTANT]
-> The implementation-only imports are applicable for types used only internally, thus it is an error to enable `implementationOnlyImport` if either of the secrets has access modifier set to `public`.
+> The implementation-only imports are applicable for types used only internally, thus it is an error to enable `implementationOnlyImport` if either of the secrets has access level set to `public`.
 Also note that setting the `implementationOnlyImport` option to `true` does not imply implementation-only imports for extended namespaces.

 ### Additional considerations for Confidential Swift Package plugin